Metopimazine

-Metopimazine (INN, USAN, BAN), sold under the brand names Nortrip, Vogalen, and Vogalene, is an antiemetic of the phenothiazine group which is used to treat nausea and vomiting.
+Metopimazine (INN, USAN, BAN), sold under the brand names Vogalen and Vogalene, is an antiemetic of the phenothiazine group which is used to treat nausea and vomiting.
 It is marketed in Europe, Canada, and South America.
 As of August 2020, metopimazine has been repurposed and is additionally under development for use in the United States for the treatment of gastroparesis.

 Metopimazine has antidopaminergic, antihistamine, and anticholinergic activity.
 However, it has also been described as a highly potent and selective dopamine D2 and D3 receptor antagonist.
 The D2 receptor antagonism of metopimazine is thought to underlie its antiemetic and gastroprokinetic effects.
 It is said to not readily cross the blood–brain barrier and hence to have peripheral selectivity, in contrast to metoclopramide but similarly to domperidone.
 Unlike domperidone however, metopimazine shows no hERG inhibition and hence is expected to have a more favorable cardiovascular profile.
 In contrast to metoclopramide, metopimazine does not interact with serotonin 5-HT3 and 5-HT4 receptors.

+Medical uses

+Metopimazine is an approved prescription drug in France under the brand name Vogalene® that has been used for the treatment of nausea and vomiting.
+Vogalene® is available under different forms, including 15 mg capsules, 7.5 mg orally disintegrating tablets, 5 mg suppository, 0.1% oral liquid, and a 10 mg/mL intravenous (IV) solution approved for the prevention of chemotherapy-induced nausea and vomiting.
+Metopimazine is also an over-the-counter medication available in pharmacies in France (Vogalib®, 7.5 mg orally disintegrating tablets).
+The approved dose is 30 mg per day.
+Most adult prescriptions are for seasonal gastroenteritis or acute nausea and vomiting of various etiologies.
+The IV formulation is almost exclusively used to treat chemotherapy-induced nausea and vomiting in adults and children.